Set up common area phones

 For more stuff, see Getting phone numbers for your users.

-If you're wondering, you can also take your phone number that you have with another carrier and "port" or transfer them over to Office 365.
-See, Transfer phone numbers to Office 365.
+If you're wondering, you can also take your phone number that you have with another carrier and "port" or transfer them over to Microsoft 365 or Office 365.
+See, Transfer phone numbers to Teams.

 Step 4 - Setting up your phone

 The phone or phones you have must have the Common Area Phone mode turned on.
 You might want to check on that to make sure they do.